th2-net/th2-docs/content/versions/1-5-4/getting-started/use-th2/3-run-script.md

 Set up configurations from the directory configurations (`mq.json`, `rabbit.json`, `grpc.json`) in accordance with your components.

-You can copy configurations for `mq.json` and `grpc.json` from `script-entry-point-app-config` config map in environment namespace.
+You can copy configurations for `mq.json` and `grpc.json` from `script-entry-point-app-config` config map in the environment namespace.

 ![mq config](/img/getting-started/demo-script/db-mq.png)